-2) Defrag the disk(s) on which your transaction logs reside.
+2) [Edit 2019 by Paul: this is no longer relevant.]
+Defrag the disk(s) on which your transaction logs reside.
 This will get rid of external fragmentation of the transaction log – better known as disk file fragmentation.
 This will require that your server be taken offline but if your files have had a lot of autogrowth and/or they reside on a disk with a lot of other files that have been modified, then all of your files (incl. the transaction log file) are likely to be interleaved and fragmented.
-The good news is that this is a one time operation (unless the files continue to grow and shrink excessively – but we'll fix that as well).
-The bad news is that you'll need to shutdown SQL Server and then use some form of system tool – Microsoft or third party – to defrag.
+The good news is that this is a one time operation (unless the files continue to grow and shrink excessively – but we’ll fix that as well).
+The bad news is that you’ll need to shutdown SQL Server and then use some form of system tool – Microsoft or third party – to defrag.
 On Windows XP and Windows Server 2003 machines, the disk defragmenter tool can be launched by running: dfrg.msc.

-5) Don't be caught up in nothing but transaction log speed, you'll also want to make sure that your transaction log is always available as this can help you in times of disaster.
+5) [Edit 2019 by Paul: this is still relevant.]
+Don’t be caught up in nothing but transaction log speed, you’ll also want to make sure that your transaction log is always available as this can help you in times of disaster.
 Even if the data is damaged, if the transaction log is available and you have a series of backups up to and including the last transaction log then you can make a final backup of the transaction log that will represent all of the changes since your last transaction log backup.
-If this backup is possible (it's called backing up the "tail" of the log), then you can achieve up-to-the-minute recovery.
+If this backup is possible (it’s called backing up the “tail” of the log), then you can achieve up-to-the-minute recovery.
 This is only possible when the log is available.
 By placing the log on mirrored disks you can increase your chances of recovering data and minimize data loss!

 - Type of activity – transaction processing or decision support